Are you looking in every direction and feeling confused about what to do next in your life?

-Whether you do this by spending time alone in nature, journaling, meditation, or some other way, it’s important that you clear the clutter of your mind.
+Whether you do this by spending time alone, journaling, meditation, or some other way, it’s important that you clear the clutter of your mind.

 You can get stuck in a state of not knowing because there are too many choices.

-The mind is running these choices over and over again as possibilities, which can be overwhelming.
+The mind is running these choices repeatedly as possibilities, which can be overwhelming.

-Take time out to realign your core values and to examine your current state.
+Take time out to realign your core values and examine your current state.

 Ask yourself what is really important to you in life.

-This is a process; you don’t need to make a decision this minute.
+This is a process; you don’t need to decide this minute.